mattermost-community/mattermost-app-servicenow/docs/technical_documentation.md

 For connected users, they will no longer see the connect command.
 They will have a disconnect command, and bindings on post, channel header and command for creating tickets.

-When a user disconnects, the call just set the oauth user information to nil.
+When a user disconnects, the call just set the oauth user information to `nil`.

 All “create ticket” bindings will open a modal dialog.
 Channel header binding will open an empty modal, post menu binding will open a modal with “short description” set to the post content, and command binding will pre-populate all fields with the values we set on the command.